 This edge stitch is a nice decorative touch for small items.
-It gives the look of a braid edging, but is also a very secure way to join two pieces together.
+This long cross stitch gives the look of a braided edging, but is also a very secure way to join two pieces together.

-3. Take a stitch about 1/4″ above the thread, taking the needle through both pieces fro right to left.
+Take a stitch about 1/4″ above the thread, taking the needle through both pieces from right to left.

 If you are left-handed, you can reverse the direction of the stitching.